 Crusoe’s #NoBiteIsRight Tour

 We will be working with Crusoe, various experts and PR Company Smithcom, to help share more information and research.
-We will be attending the Toronto stops (can’t wait for Woofstock).
+We will be attending the Toronto stops on the tour (can’t wait for Woofstock).